 - Severe stomach pain

-Very rarely, a severe allergic reaction to Atorvastatin can occur.
-If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest A and E department.
+Very rarely, a severe allergic reaction to atorvastatin can occur.
+If you experience any signs such as a severe rash, difficulty breathing, swelling of the tongue, eyelids or face, seek immediate medical attention from your nearest A&E department.

 Drinking grapefruit juice can increase your risk of side effects with atorvastatin.
 This is only a risk if you drink more than 1.2L of grapefruit juice a day.
 It’s safe to have an occasional glass of grapefruit juice.